gamedev44/MetaMaker/README.md

 ## Roadmap

-- [ ] Batch upload & reconstruction
+- [ ] Batch upload and reconstruction
 - [ ] Custom avatar poses
 - [ ] Direct Unity/Unreal SDK integration
 - [ ] Mobile‑optimized UI

 ---

+## Note

-## Note: this tool will not be receiving any updates very soon but rest asured we will get to them.
+This tool will not receive updates soon, but rest assured we will address them when possible.